Can market volumes reveal traders' rationality and a new risk premium?: Introduction

-The paper is structured as follows: Section \ref{sec1} presents the empirical finding and, starting from the observed volume dynamics, introduces a model for the fraction of wealth invested in the risky asset.
-Section \ref{sec2} proposes an interpretation for the model introduced in Section \ref{sec1} based on a representative agent model describing the aggregate behavior of rational heterogeneous traders.
-Section \ref{sec3} proposes an empirical analysis where the experienced risk premium and the market risk aversion are estimated.
+The paper is structured as follows: Section \ref{sec2} presents the empirical finding and, starting from the observed volume dynamics, introduces a model for the risky dollar volume.
+Section \ref{sec3} presents the Optimal Riskless Principal Market Making (ORPMM) problem and solves it.
+Section \ref{sec4} proposes an interpretation for the model introduced in Section \ref{sec2} based on a representative riskless principal market maker describing the aggregate behavior of rational heterogeneous riskless principal market makers who solve their ORPMM problem. {As a byproduct, the dynamics of the impacted price is derived, as well as the market risk aversion and the trading price of risk.} Section \ref{sec5} proposes an empirical analysis where the experienced risk premium and the market risk aversion are estimated.